cliftonia/Tic-Tac-Toe/readme.md

 Improvements:

-When a winner is announced the game can be confusing with the colors
+When a winner is announced the game can be confusing with the colors.